Imogene Coca: Early life

-Born Emogeane Coca in Philadelphia in 1908 of Spanish descent, the only child of Joseph F. Coca Jr. (the family surname was originally Fernández y Coca), a violinist and vaudeville orchestra conductor, and Sarah "Sadie" Brady, a dancer and magician's assistant, she took lessons in piano, dance, and voice as a child and while still a teenager moved from Philadelphia to New York City to become a dancer.
+Born Emogeane Coca in Philadelphia in 1908 of Spanish descent, the only child of Joseph F. Coca Jr. (his surname was originally Fernández y Coca), a violinist and vaudeville orchestra conductor, and Sarah "Sadie" Brady, a dancer and magician's assistant, she took lessons in piano, dance, and voice as a child and while still a teenager moved from Philadelphia to New York City to become a dancer.
 In 1925, still aged 16, she landed her first job in the chorus of the Broadway musical When You Smile.
 She became a headliner in Manhattan nightclubs with music arranged by her first husband, Bob Burton.

 She gained prominence when she combined music with comedy; her first critical success was in New Faces of 1934.
 A well-received part of her act was a comic striptease, during which Coca made sultry faces and gestures but would manage to remove only one glove.
 She committed this routine to film in the Educational Pictures comedy short The Bashful Ballerina (1937).
 She received excellent notices for her Educational short Dime a Dance.
-In a review headlined "Swell Comic Scores," Film Daily wrote: "A real comedienne who will wow the cash customers with her zany antics, Imogene Coca is in a class all by herself, and her style of comedy does not suggest that of any other funster on the screen."
+In a review headlined "Swell Comic Scores", Film Daily wrote: "A real comedienne who will wow the cash customers with her zany antics, Imogene Coca is in a class all by herself, and her style of comedy does not suggest that of any other funster on the screen".
 Three other newcomers to films — Danny Kaye, June Allyson, and Barry Sullivan — were featured in the short, filmed at Educational's New York studio.